 Like all soluble fibres, glucomannan is highly absorbent, binding to water to form a gel.5 This helps:6

-- create a sensation of fullness that can reduce appetite
+- Create a sensation of fullness that can reduce appetite

-- delay stomach emptying, keeping you feeling fuller for longer
+- Delay stomach emptying, keeping you feeling fuller for longer

-- break down carbohydrates more slowly, stabilising post-meal blood sugar levels
+- Break down carbohydrates more slowly, stabilising post-meal blood sugar levels

 A 2005 study by Norway’s University of Tromso reported that dieters who took glucomannan lost more weight than those taking other high-fibre supplements.7

 It may support gut health